 The School also engages with the wider academic community, specialist professional groups and the general public by convening conferences, symposia and workshops and holding exhibitions.
 Previous events include:

 - S:FUTURE (October 2016)

-- On the Line: New Perspectives on Craft in Southeast Asia (in association with the School of Humanities) (2017)
+- On the Line: New Perspectives on Craft in Southeast Asia (2017)

-In addition, since 2013 the School of Material has convened a workshop at the biennial Making Futures international research conference.
+In addition, since 2013 the School has convened a workshop at the biennial Making Futures international research conference.
 Information about these workshops and the contributors can be found on the following webpages:

 - Crafting with Digital Technologies at Making Futures III (September 2013)

 - Digital Crafting: defining the field at Making Futures IV (September 2015)

 The open access published papers from both the workshops are available from the online Making Futures Journal.